It’s ironic that one of the most overworked populations in the world is also the country with the longest average lifespan.

 The Foreigner Exception

-One of my favorite bloggers wrote a scathing blog post against the Japanese, saying their inability to call foreigners “lastname +san” is an insult and degrading.
-When I was a teacher in Japan, all of the students addressed the Japanese teachers as “lastname + sensei.”
-I was always “Mary-Sensei-.”
-I’ve never heard of a western Japanese teacher being addressed as lastname+sensei.
+One of my favorite bloggers wrote a scathing blog post against the Japanese, saying their inability to call foreigners “last name +san” is an insult and degrading.
+When I was a teacher in Japan, all of the students addressed the Japanese teachers as “last name + sensei.”
+I was always “Mary-Sensei.”
+Never Last Name + Sensei.

 I believe Japanese people are aware that, in western cultures, we address each other by our first names (especially in the USA).
 We like to keep it casual.
-I think Japanese people address me as Mary because it’s ‘normal’ for my culture, but to call me ‘Mary’ without a ‘san’ attached would denote too much intimacy for their comfort.
-The firstname+san is their hybrid way to be casual like a westerner, yet keep that Japanese distance they value.
+Japanese people address me by my first name because it’s ‘normal’ for my culture, but to call me ‘Mary’ without a ‘san’ attached would denote too much intimacy for their comfort.
+The first name+san is their hybrid way to be casual like a westerner, yet keep that Japanese distance they value.

 The Westernized Japanese

-Tohko had more western friends than Japanese ones.
-In fact, she was so westernized that Japanese people often ask her what country she’s from.
+My hyper-westernized Japanese friend Tohko had more western friends than Japanese ones.
+In fact, she was so westernized that Japanese people didn’t even recognize her as one of their own.

 When I first met Tohko, our conversation was so casual (and conducted halfway in English) that the thought of calling her ‘san’ didn’t even pass my mind.
 Our relationship started out in English–a language without all the Japanese formality–so we addressed each other merely as Tohko and Mary.

-The thought of calling her, or Tohko, lastname+san is super weird to me.
+The thought of calling Manami or Tohko by their last name is incomprehensible to me.

 When I first met my Japanese friend K, I thought he was one year older than me.
 It was tricky to figure out what to call him, because while he was older than me the two of us didn’t have any other professional relationship to set the boundary.
 He wasn’t my coworker and he wasn’t my classmate.
 I decided to call him by his first name followed by “san” to play it safe.
 K-san.
 Firstname + san is usually used for someone you’re acquaintances with, but still not quite close to yet.